Derived categories of Fano threefolds and degenerations: Nodal varieties

 We conclude that the kernel of the morphism~$r_b^* \colon \rH^4(X, \ZZ) \to \rH^4(\cX_b, \ZZ)$ has rank~$1$, hence the morphism~$\rH^3(\rS^3_b, \ZZ) \to \rH^4(X, \ZZ)$ must be injective, and hence the morphism~$i_b^* \colon \rH^3(\cX_b, \ZZ) \to \rH^3(\rS^3_b, \ZZ)$ must be zero.
 This means that the vanishing sphere~$\rS^3_b$ is homologically trivial, hence the natural monodromy action on~$\rH^3(\cX_b, \ZZ)$ is trivial as well, and the map~$r_b^* \colon \rH^3(X, \Z) \to \rH^3(\cX_b, \Z)$ is an isomorphism. \end{proof}

-Now we can state the main result of this section.
-We denote by~$\Jac(-)$ the intermediate Jacobian of a smooth projective rationality connected threefold; this is a principally polarized abelian variety.
+Now we can state the main result of this subsection.
+We denote by~$\Jac(X)$ the intermediate Jacobian of a smooth projective rationally connected threefold~$X$; this is a principally polarized abelian variety.

 \begin{proposition} Let~$f \colon \cX \to B$ be a smoothing of a $1$-nodal maximally nonfactorial Fano threefold~$X$.
 There is a smooth and proper family~$\cJ \to B$ of principally polarized abelian varieties such that